UP: Finance company agents seize bus with 34 passengers in Agra, Opposition attacks Adityanath

 Uttar Pradesh Additional Chief Secretary (Home) Awanish Awasthi said the bus driver, staff and passengers are safe.

-Recovery agents of a finance company in Uttar Pradesh’s Agra city on Wednesday illegally seized a privately-operated bus over non-payment of loan taken by the owner of the vehicle, India Today reported.
+Recovery agents of a finance company in Uttar Pradesh’s Agra city on Wednesday illegally seized a privately-operated bus over non-payment of a loan taken by the owner of the vehicle, India Today reported.
 They forced the driver and conductor to get down the bus and drove off with 34 passengers in it, according to PTI.

 The incident took place in the Malpura police station area when the bus was going to Panna in Madhya Pradesh from Gurugram in Haryana.
 It triggered panic on social media, with users and political leaders claiming the bus was “hijacked”.